ZhuoyangLIU-work/mse318/README.md

 * **Where:** [McCullough 122](https://campus-map.stanford.edu/?srch=McCullough+122) or on [Zoom](https://stanford.zoom.us/j/6394072382?pwd=bndKcXBpRFdOb2x5VFhuT0kzN1QvQT09) by prior arrangement with the instructor
 * You can schedule [Office hours](https://calendar.app.google/sCu1wpZXkUdAXdA59) on this calendar or chat with Prof. Udell after class.

+# Learning goals

+Students who complete the course should be able to:

+* Formulate AI problems with explicit hard constraints and identify appropriate enforcement mechanisms.
+* Compare Lagrangian, projection-based, and solver-in-the-loop approaches theoretically and empirically.
+* Critically evaluate safety and alignment claims in modern ML papers.
+* Design a constrained AI system with provable guarantees or well-justified approximations.
+* Contribute to the research literature on constrained and safe AI, at the level of a workshop or conference submission to ICML, NeurIPS, or ICLR.

 # Course format and requirements

 Students are required to attend class, with at most one absence.